-An appeal with the decision for termination from employment will be referred by the Chief of Police to the Vice President for review.
-Within ten (10) calendar days after receiving information from the Chief of Police, the Vice President will render a decision.
+A written appeal with the decision for termination from employment will be referred by the Chief of Police to the Vice President for review.
+Within ten (10) business days after the effective date of the termination.
+The terminated employee will deliver a copy of the appeal, including any attachments to the Chief of Police.